-- Yu-Gi-Oh!: The only time Yami ever cries is when Yugi gets his soul stolen and Yugi often makes speeches about how said he will be when Yami has to leave him which often ends in tears.
+- Yu-Gi-Oh!: The only time Yami ever cries is when Yugi gets his soul stolen.
+Yugi also makes speeches about how sad he will be when Yami has to leave him which often ends in tears.

 - Luffy does this in One Piece during his breakdown after Ace's death.

 - And Nami, when she completely loses hope in the Arlong arc and begs Luffy for help.

 - Similarly, when the Gorgon Sisters's horrifying past is revealed, one of them (Sandersonia) breaks down screaming and crying.
 Hancock herself sheds tears as well.